-Beginning fall 2018, USC-Columbia students will be required to have health insurance.
+USC-Columbia students must have health insurance.

 The Waiver Process